Jensen’s manages five tennis centres for the City of Sydney under the brand name City Community Tennis.

 After WWII there was huge feeling of euphoria and people wanted to enjoy themselves so they flocked to play tennis and joined Eddie’s Social Club.
 Eddie was by then a well-known local personality with his own radio program on tennis, coaching at many of the major GPS schools and being featured regularly in social columns and magazines.

-In the 1950s, Australia began to dominate world tennis and Jensen’s Tennis Centre became a base for Australian Davis Cup players when White City was unavailable and on some occasions Eddie was invited to play practice doubles with members of the Australian Davis Squad.
+In the 1950s, Australia began to dominate world tennis and Jensen’s Tennis became a base for Australian Davis Cup players when White City was unavailable and on some occasions Eddie was invited to practice doubles with members of the Australian Davis Squad.

-An innovator, Eddie also created a successful cosmopolitan cafe “The Round House” where he introduced espresso coffee and cappuccinos in 1962.
+An innovator, Eddie also created a successful cosmopolitan cafe “The Round House” in Rushcutters Bay where he introduced espresso coffee and cappuccinos in 1962.
 The 1960s saw the advent of the Vietnam war and an increase in international air travel and the long jets.
 Jensen’s Tennis Centre became an international focal point for airline crews and famous personalities passing through Sydney.
 Eddie taught American service men who were on ‘r & r’ as well as many celebrities such as Shirley Bassey, Carol Burnett and Glen Campbell who were keen to learn tennis from an Australian coach.
-Even the famous sailor Sir Francis Chitchester dropped into Eddie’s café for a hamburger in 1967 during his record-breaking single-handed circumnavigation around the world.
+Even the famous sailor Sir Francis Chitchester dropped into Eddie’s café for a hamburger in 1967 during his record breaking single-handed circumnavigation around the world.